Acceptd/ConstantContact/docs/Api/EmailSchedulingApi.md

     $config
 );
 $campaign_activity_id = 91569d46-00e4-4a4d-9a4c-d17d98740d04; // string | The unique ID for an email campaign activity.
 You can only schedule email campaign activities that have the `primary_email` role.
-$body = new \OpenAPI\Client\Model\EmailScheduleInput(); // \OpenAPI\Client\Model\EmailScheduleInput | A request body payload that contains the date that you want Constant Contact to send your email campaign activity on.
+$body = new 'ConstantContact\Client\Model\EmailScheduleInput(); // 'ConstantContact\Client\Model\EmailScheduleInput | A request body payload that contains the date that you want Constant Contact to send your email campaign activity on.
 Use `\"0\"` as the date to have Constant Contact immediately send the email campaign activity.

 try {
     $result = $apiInstance->scheduleEmailCampaignActivityUsingPOST($campaign_activity_id, $body);